 Speed and performance

-For this reason, the results published in this review should be viewed as a rough indication of the sorts of speeds you might expect when using VPN Gate.
-Servers were chosen more or less at random, based on location and advertised performance metrics.
+For this reason, the results published in this review should be viewed as a rough indication of the kinds of speeds you might expect when using VPNGate.
+Servers were chosen at random, based on location and advertised performance metrics.
 However, it is worth noting that I was unable to connect to roughly half of the servers that I attempted to use.

 - Japan (Line speed 207.7 Mbps, Ping 21,21)